Insert-Affiliate/insert_affiliate_flutter_sdk/README.md

 2. Ensure **both** products are approved and available for sale.

 #### Google Play Console Configuration
+There are multiple ways you can configure your products in Google Play Console:

-1. Create both a base and a promotional product:
+1. **Multiple Products Approach**: Create both a base and a promotional product:
    - Base product: `oneMonthSubscription`
    - Promo product: `oneMonthSubscription-oneweekfree`

+2. **Single Product with Multiple Base Plans**: Create one product with multiple base plans, one with an offer attached

+3. **Developer Triggered Offers**: Have one base product and apply the offer through developer-triggered offers

+4. **Base Product with Intro Offers**: Have one base product that includes an introductory offer

+Any of these approaches are suitable and work with the SDK.
+The important part is that your product naming follows the pattern where the offer code modifier can be appended to identify the promotional version.

+**If using the Multiple Products Approach:**
-2. Ensure **both** products are activated and available for purchase.
+- Ensure **both** products are activated and available for purchase.
+- Generate a release to at least **Internal Testing** to make the products available in your current app build

 **Product Naming Pattern:**
 - Follow the pattern: `{baseProductId}{OfferCode}`